A beloved traditional American block representing a bear's footprint — built from HSTs, squares, and a central rectangle

 A 12" Bear Paw block typically consists of: four "claw" quadrants (each with 3 HSTs and 1 square), one center square, and four connecting rectangles.
 A simpler 2-claw version uses just two large claw units.

-For each claw quadrant in a 12" block, cut four pairs of 2⅞" squares (background + claw fabric) and make eight 2" finished HSTs.
-Three HSTs per claw quadrant, arranged so they point in the same direction.
+For a 12" block with four claw quadrants, you need three HSTs per quadrant — twelve HSTs total.
+Cut six pairs of 2⅞" squares (background + claw fabric) and make twelve 2" finished HSTs.
+Three HSTs per claw quadrant, all pointing in the same direction.

 Sew three HSTs into an L-shape (two in a row + one below, all pointing in the same direction).
 Add a plain square (claw fabric) to complete the quadrant.
 This creates a unit that looks like toes and a toe-pad.